 Board of Governance

 InMAT is governed by a Board of Trustees and drawn up in line with the model provided by the Department for Education.

 The Board is made up of Members and Trustees all of whom work together to enhance the education of the children in our care.

-Composition: The Trust has appointed five members of whom only one is also a director.
+Composition: The Trust has appointed five members of whom only one is also a trustee.

 Function of Members